 I have a confession...
 I'd never had banana cream pie before I attempted baking it myself!
 I had banana pudding as a kid, but never banana cream pie.
-So I was really excited to try making my own version.
-And I think it turned out pretty good, if I do say so myself.
+So, I was really excited to try making my own version.
 This is the perfect dessert to bring to a summer BBQ or holiday party like the 4th of July.

 Gluten Free & Vegan Banana Cream Pie Ingredients